adsk-duszykf/Adsk.Platform.Toolkit/Documentation/docs/ACC/FileManagement/index.md

 See the  [QuickStart Guide](../../GetStarted/quickStart.md) for a general understanding.

 The root object is [`FileManagementClient`](xref:Autodesk.ACC.FileManagement.FileManagementClient).
-This object provides access to the `Authentication` API and the `Helpers` method.
+This object provides access to the `ACC File Management APIs`  and the `Helpers` method.

 ### Use the [API](xref:Autodesk.ACC.FileManagement)